enkidevs/curriculum/sql/ddl/create/check-constraint.md

 -- This will be successful
 ```

 There are two main advantages of using table constraints over column constraints.
-The first advantage is that they are more powerful, allowing you to use two or more columns.
+The first is that they are more powerful, allowing you to use two or more columns.
 The second one is that they can have their own name, in our case `age_and_name_check`, which helps with:
 - understanding system messages
 - creating constraints after the table was defined
 - altering (activating, deactivating, deleting) the constraints